cpmpercussion/creative-prediction/docs/_presentations/2022-baremetal-arm.md

 - 1-2 instances of students breaking microbit
 - 2 instances of bricking the microbit

 Turns out: turning the GPIO on/off as fast as possible (1 cycle loop) messes up the USB connection: saved by special firmware prepared by microbit developers for us.

 ## What can go right?

+Assessments students want to do (crazy concept)

+"This is the best course I've ever taken"

+"I thought assembly would be boring, but it was really fun!"